adc-connect/adcc/docs/calculations.rst

-The first line of this table contains a reminder and summary of the calculation we performed, namely we did an ADC(3) calculation and requestet singlets.
+The first line of this table contains a reminder and summary of the calculation we performed, namely we did an ADC(3) calculation and requested singlets.
 Further we are informed that the calculation converged successfully.
-An unseccessful calculation would instead print ``NOT CONVERGED``.
-Some extra explaination needs the printout ``adc3 (adc2)``.
+An unsuccessful calculation would instead print ``NOT CONVERGED``.
+Some extra explanation needs the printout ``adc3 (adc2)``.
 Here the ``adc2`` inside the brackets indicates the ADC level at which properties are computed.
-Currently adcc only has ADC(3) expressions for the excited state energies and excitation vectors implemented and the property calculation, such as the oscillator strength, is thus only done at the ADC(2) level.
+Currently, adcc only has ADC(3) expressions for the excited state energies and excitation vectors implemented and the property calculation, such as the oscillator strength, is thus only done at the ADC(2) level.